aws-samples/sample-iac-cloudformation-wrapper/terraform-project/README.md

 Your `Custom::CodeBuildTrigger` resource in the CloudFormation bootstrap has some other parameters with sensible defaults but that you might need to be aware of:

 - `BuildOnDelete`: Set `true` (as we have) to run the `terraform destroy` command when the bootstrap stack is deleted.
 By default (`false`) deleting the bootstrap stack itself won't re-run the CodeBuild job and therefore won't delete the actual Terraform-managed resources that were deployed.
+    - If you **want** to preserve the solution when the CloudFormation stack's destroyed though, you should also *remove* the `TFStateCleanUpExecutionRole`, `TFStateCleanUpFunction`, and `EmptyTFStateBucketOnDelete` resources and set a `DeletionPolicy: Retain` [deletion policy](https://docs.aws.amazon.com/AWSCloudFormation/latest/TemplateReference/aws-attribute-deletionpolicy.html) on the `TFStateBucket` - to preserve the Terraform state too.
 - `CodeBuildCallback`: Set `true` (as we have) to **wait** for the CodeBuild project to run.
     - By default (`false`), the `SampleDeployment` resource would return `CREATE_COMPLETE` as soon as the CodeBuild job is started
     - ⚠️ You can **only** publish TF outputs back to the bootstrap stack if this parameter is set to `true`